diogoabnunes/PRI-Project/ExamStudyGuide.md

 ## Vector Model

 1. What is the bag of words model for a document?
-For a document, the bag of words model, the exact ordering of the terms in a document is ignored but the number of occurrences of each term is material (in contrast to Boolean retrieval).
+   - For a document, the bag of words model, the exact ordering of the terms in a document is ignored but the number of occurrences of each term is material (in contrast to Boolean retrieval).
 We only retain information on the number of occurrences of each term.

 2. What is term frequency, collection frequency, document frequency, inverse document frequency?
    - Term Frequency (tf): number of times a term occurs in a document.
    - Collection frequency: total number of times each term appears in the document collection.
    - Document frequency (df): number of documents that contain a term.
+Always >= 1.
    - Inverse Document Frequency (idf): concept to incorporate the document frequency in the weight of a term: idf(term) = log(Total no. documents / df(term))

 3. How do you calculate td-idf weights?